Welcome to MSc Innovation in Intelligence, Surveillance and Reconnaissance

 The Innovation in Intelligence, Surveillance and Reconnaissance MSc (ISR) is designed to bring together practitioners from a wide area of ISR systems in a comprehensive academic programme.
-The programme has been developed to provide a route by which military personnel of appropriate experience and expertise can obtain an in-service academic qualification.
+The programme has been developed in order to provide a route by which military personnel of appropriate experience and expertise can obtain an in-service academic qualification.

 The course is designed to integrate military training and education within an academic framework.
 Students combine the study of specialist subject matter within an academic framework, which provides opportunity for critical and analytical engagement.
-Through this programme, students can validate their expertise and experience and obtain recognised qualifications which also have credibility outside the military sphere.
+Through this programme students can validate their expertise and experience and obtain recognised qualifications which also have credibility outside the military sphere.

 How You Study

-This course aims to develop the knowledge, skills, and a critical understanding of ISR within the wider Intelligence Systems environment.
+This course aims to develop the knowledge, skills and a critical understanding of ISR within the wider Intelligence Systems environment.
 It also provides the opportunity to develop a thorough technological understanding of hardware and software systems, in a range of environments and across a wide range of platforms used in this field.
 This can be achieved by studying and researching a range of key disciplines, reflecting, researching and critically evaluating doctrine and procedures within the ISR sphere of operations.

-Students experience a combination of different techniques including a hands-on practical approach to scenarios and workshops, debates, lectures, and personal research.
-Students will be expected to examine and professionally evaluate operational and technical aspects of ISR management by reflection and the preparation of essays, presentations, and research projects.
+Students experience a combination of different techniques including a "hands-on" practical approach to scenarios and workshops, debates, lectures and personal research.
+Students will be expected to examine and professionally evaluate operational and technical aspects of ISR management by reflection and the preparation of essays, presentations and research projects.

-Analytical skills are developed by critically evaluating thinking, action, and structural factors operating in the area of ISR, including underlying assumptions, and identifying implications for wider systems that extend the area of practice.
+Analytical skills are developed by critically evaluating thinking, action and structural factors operating in the area of ISR, including underlying assumptions, and identifying implications for wider systems that extend the area of practice.
 The development of practical skills is progressive and is supported with mentor guidance and supporting material.
 Individual lecturers will have different areas of expertise and will employ a wide variety of teaching strategies enhancing the experience and providing a range of teaching approaches to the programme.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.